Updated: Sep 15

 I sincerely hope Taiwan people really solve the KMT dominance in Taiwan media industries by dismantling KMT governmental subsidies (including both film and public TV) to KMT interest groups including film equipment companies, post production companies, theatres and KMT-related filmmaking groups, KMT trained star roles in industries and KMT run film festivals, KMT ideologues, KMT critics, KMT film commissioners and KMT educators' networks.

-KMT's manipulation of media is done through camouflaged individual companies and industrial figures to dominate the leading roles of every industries and bureaucratical devices in Taiwan.
+KMT's manipulation of entire media is done through camouflaged individual companies and industrial figures to dominate the leading roles of every industries and bureaucratical devices in Taiwan.
+Furthermore they buy ads, bots, awards and nominations at film festivals around the world by taxpayers' money.
+Thus it's not a fair competition for the purely individual unit.
+Ultimately it can't make their films quality works in this way.

 Industrial, educational and bureaucratic control of media is ideological dominance of KMT personnels.
 This is why KMT is still so powerful even under The Democratic Progressive Party (DPP) regimes.
 They have not yet solved the major issue since 2011...
 For small interest groups of the establishment, the more difficult the Taiwanese film making environment is, the more beneficial for their personal interests.
 KMT idols learned that maximising personal interests and influences by exceptionally privileged bureaucratic dominance of leading roles of every industries of Taiwan under artificially created ''difficult environment.''
 The more difficult the industrial environment is, the more severe bureaucratic dominance comes.
 Taiwan and its film/TV industry is the typical example.